monetr/monetr/README.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/monetr/monetr/main/ui/assets/logo.svg">
 </p>

 monetr is a budgeting application that aims to allow people to more easily plan their recurring expenses.
 It is completely free to self-host (documentation to come), but requires a Plaid account in order to communicate with banks.

+---

+Basic API documentation is currently available at https://docs.monetr.dev

+This documentation is auto-generated from comments in the API code.

 ## License